No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 ## Documentation

-External documentation is written in
-[Git-Flavored Markdown](https://github.github.com/gfm/) and stored in the [`docs` directory](./).
+External documentation (documentation not within the code) is written in [Git-Flavored Markdown](https://github.github.com/gfm/) and stored in the [`docs` directory](./).